unrepentantgeek/Duet4OBKP/Calibration.md

 Note: when moving from one X/Y location to another, it's a good idea to move up at least 1mm to avoid dragging the nozzle!

-Hint: You can create your own macros for "Move Up 0.05mm" and "Move Down 0.05mm" by using the following example gcode:
+Hint: The web interface only has buttons for .1mm moves but you can create your own macros for "Move Up 0.05mm" and "Move Down 0.05mm" by using the following example gcode:

 ```
 G91             ; change to relative moves